Extreme statistics of anomalous subdiffusion following a fractional Fokker-Planck equation: Subdiffusion is faster than normal diffusion: Introduction

 Our analysis yields an explicit formula for the leading order behavior of every moment of the $k$th fastest subdiffusive FPT, $T_{k,N}$, as the number of searchers grows.
 We note that while the mean FPT, $\E[\tau]$, of a single subdiffusive searcher is typically infinite \cite{yuste2004}, the mean of $T_{k,N}$ for subdiffusion is typically finite for large $N$ (as we prove below).
 In particular, we prove that for any moment $m\ge1$ and any $k\ge1$,

 where $t_{\alpha}>0$ is the characteristic subdiffusive (or diffusive) timescale,

-where $\alpha\in(0,1]$ is the mean-squared displacement exponent (as in \eqref{msd}), $K_{\alpha}>0$ is the generalized diffusion coefficient (as in \eqref{msd}), and $L>0$ is a certain geodesic distance between the possible searcher starting locations and the target (given precisely below).
-In \eqref{leading} and throughout this paper, ``$f\sim g$'' means $f/g\to1$.
+where $\alpha\in(0,1]$ is the mean-squared displacement exponent (as in \eqref{msd}), $K_{\alpha}>0$ is the generalized diffusion coefficient { (with dimension $(\text{length})^{2}(\text{time})^{-\alpha}$)}, and $L>0$ is a certain geodesic distance between the possible searcher starting locations and the target (given precisely below). { Throughout this paper, ``$f\sim g$'' means $f/g\to1$ in the limit indicated (which is as $N\to\infty$ in \eqref{leading})}.
 The formula~\eqref{leading} holds in significant generality, including subdiffusion in $\R^{d}$ with general space-dependent drift and diffusion coefficients.
 Since it was recently proven that \eqref{leading} holds for normal diffusion with $\alpha=1$ \cite{lawley2020uni}, we obtain the counterintuitive result that extreme subdiffusive FPTs are faster than extreme diffusive FPTs.

 Further, assuming the short-time behavior of the survival probability of a single FPT for normal diffusion is known, we obtain the limiting probability distribution of the $k$th fastest FPT of subdiffusion and explicit three-term (or higher) asymptotic expansions for every moment as $N\to\infty$.
 This probability distribution is described in terms of the classical Gumbel distribution.